 Ever since Google realized that the building blocks around which its ranking algorithm was built – links and content – were being gamed for profit, they have increasingly focused on identifying and incentivizing sites that provide beneficial and contextual information to their audiences.
 They have made every attempt to reward those who build a brand with SEO by chasing users instead of chasing the algorithm.

 To provide high quality and highly relevant search results across the board, Google has zeroed in on a paradigm called E-A-T (Expertise-Authoritativeness-Trustworthiness) to assess the usefulness and accuracy of content on every webpage they crawl.
+E-A-T is now a key SEO component of any content strategy.

 Anyone that is focused on building authority needs to understand E-A-T and YMYL.